Interests and experiences

 The tower is made in two parts, "lower tower" and "upper tower".
 I have done this so that the tower can be folded over.
 Even though the complete tower is not very high (approximately 2.5 meter) it is still very nice to be able to access everything from ground level.
 It also makes it somewhat easier at the initial installation, the rotor (slew drive) alone weighs 85 Kg, quite a bit easier to handle at ground level than 2.5 meter in the air!

-Folding of the tower is be done with a winch (with 1:2 gearing) when the eight bolts that holds the two tower parts together.
+Folding of the tower is done with a winch (with 1:2 gearing of the wire) when the eight bolts that holds the two tower parts together are removed.
 Below are a few screenshots of the details.

 I have designed two ABS wheels, one for the lower and one for the upper tower.
-These will steer the stainless steel cable (6 mm thick).
+These will steer the stainless steel cable (6 mm thick) and will provide 1:2 gearing of the winch/wire.

-The foundation for the tower will be made of concrete, I still need to calculate the needed amount/size.
+The foundation for the tower will be made of concrete.
 The anchor bolts will be done with four 1 meter long M20 threaded rods, hot zinc galvanized.
 The rods are spaced 360 mm from each other.

 Two steel plates (4 mm thick each) will be used as spacers, these will make sure the distance between bolts will fit the plate at the bottom of the lower tower section.
 Paul G8AQA recommended to cover the top 150 mm of the threaded rods in the concrete with "bitumastic paint" which indeed seems like a very good idea!